-- 1. Any person subject to this Rule shall maintain an inspection log of all inspections required in Section D. The inspection log shall contain, at a minimum, the following: - a.
-Location, type, description, and name or code of each leaking component inspected, and name of associated operating unit. - b.
-Total number of components inspected, and total number and percentage of leaking components found by leak concentration. - c.
-For liquid leaks: Date and time of leak detection and whether leak is major or minor. - d.
-For gaseous leaks: Date and time of leak detection.
-If the gaseous leak cannot be immediately repaired, the date and time of leak measurement, the EPA Method 21 instrument reading (ppmv) of the leak, and whether the leak is major or minor shall be recorded. - e.
-Date that leak referenced in Subsections H.1.c, or H.1.d is repaired to a leak-free condition including description of repair action, date and EPA Method 21 instrument reading (ppmv) of the reinspected component. - f.
-Identification of leak as critical if the component is critical.
+1. Any person subject to this Rule shall maintain an inspection log- of all inspections required in Section D. The inspection log shall contain, at least a minimum, the following: aLocation, type, description, and name or code of each leaking component inspected that cannot be immediately repaired, and name of associated operating unit. b.
+Total number of components inspected, and total number and percentage of leaking components found by leak concentration. c.
+For liquid leaks that cannot be immediately repaired: Date and time of leak detection and whether leak is major or minor. c.
+For gaseous leaks that cannot be immediately repaired: Date and time of leak detection,.
+If the gaseous leak cannot be immediately repaired, the date and time of leak measurement, analyzer the EPA Method 21 instrument reading (ppmv) of the leak, and whether the leak is major or minor shall be recorded. e.
+Date that leak referenced in Subsections H.1.bc, or H.1.ed is repaired to a leak-free condition, including description of repair action, and date and emission level of re-checkEPA Method 21 instrument reading (ppmv) of the reinspected component. ef.
+Identification of leak as critical if the component is critical. f g.
+Identification of unsafe-to-monitor and/or inaccessible components inspected.

-- g.
-Identification of unsafe-to-monitor and/or inaccessible components inspected. - h.
-Maintenance and calibration records of EPA Method 21 instrument used in the EPA Method 21 measurements. - i.
-Date of the inspection, including beginning and end time of the inspection. - j.
-Name of the inspector, facility operator, and the leak detection and repair contractor performing the inspection if the inspection was not performed by the facility operator. - k.
-Manufacturer, model and serial number of EPA Method 21 instrument used. - 2.
-After every known pressure release from a pressure relief valve, the operator shall record: - a.
+- 2. Where a functional After every known pressure release from a pressure relief has been detected valve, the operator shall record: - a.
 Location, operating unit identification, and date of detection. - b.
-Date of inspection of the pressure relief device after the pressure release was detected, and EPA Method 21 instrument reading (ppmv). - 3.
-All records required by this rule shall be retained by the operator for a minimum of five (5) years after the date of recording and be made available to the District upon request. - 4.
+Date of inspection of the pressure relief device after itthe pressure release was detected, and analyzer reading from EPA Method 21- instrument reading (ppmv). - 3.
+The inspection logAll records required by this rule shall be retained by the operator for a minimum of 2 five (5) years after the date of an entry recording and - 4.
+The inspection log shall be made available to the District upon request. - 4. to District personnel.

 Effective January 1, 2024, any person subject to the provisions of Rule 74.10 shall submit to the District all records generated pursuant to the applicable provisions of Rule 74.10.

 Records for each calendar year must be submitted by December 31st of the following calendar year.
 All records may be submitted in conjunction with the annual compliance inspection conducted by the District or on a different schedule approved by the Air Pollution Control Officer but no less frequently than annually.